 One very important thing when creating your marketing emails is that they should always drive traffic to your website as opposed to giving all information within the email itself.
 Even emails with more content should have a hierarchy with bold headlines, smaller subheads, brief text, and buttons.
-Not only does this make your emails more digestible, it also sends people to your website, where they have the opportunity to click around and learn more about your camp.
-Once you’ve mapped out these different messages, you need to design your email templates.
+Not only does this make your emails more digestible, but it also sends people to your website, where they have the opportunity to click around and learn more about your camp.

 Test, test, and test again

-Track metrics that matter in email marketing for summer camps
+Track open rate in email marketing for summer camps

-While ‘set it and forget it’ might work for transactional emails (and countertop rotisserie chicken appliances), tracking your marketing email performance can help you refine everything from what time of day you send, how often you reach out, and how the order of the information you include.
+Tracking your marketing email performance can help you refine everything from what time of day you send, how often you reach out, and the order of the information you include.

 For subject lines, you can try these different approaches to see which works best: